 Opportunity Mindset

-Opportunity Mindset article image header
+Opportunity Mindset.
+Psychology Fanatic article feature image

 Our view of a problem determines our reaction to the problem.
 Life, because it is how it is, will continually bring headaches and heartaches.
 Life is too complex to perfectly predict.
 We never can prepare for every possibility.
 Our success, then, is not in perfect preparation but often from an effective mindset that tackles unpleasant surprises.
 Capitalizing on problems, turning hassles into opportunity is referred to as an “opportunity mindset.”
 If we have an opportunity mindset, then we recognize opportunity where others see roadblocks.